dwsc37/cvwo-assignment/README.md

 ## Future Work/Improvements

 -   Implementing pagination for posts and comments
--   Improving responsiveness of like button
+-   Adding in admin/superuser functionalities/pages